The Frighteners

 Jackson and Walsh conceived the idea for The Frighteners during the script-writing phase of Heavenly Creatures.
-Executive producer Robert Zemeckis hired the duo to write the script, with the original intention of Zemeckis directing The Frighteners as a spin-off film of the television series, Tales from the Crypt.
+Executive producer Robert Zemeckis hired the duo to write the script, with the original intention of Zemeckis directing The Frighteners as a spin-off film of the television series Tales from the Crypt.
 With Jackson and Walsh's first draft submitted in January 1994, Zemeckis believed the film would be better off directed by Jackson, produced by Zemeckis and funded/distributed by Universal Studios.
 The visual effects were created by Jackson's Weta Digital, which had only been in existence for three years.
 This, plus the fact that The Frighteners required more digital effects shots than almost any movie made until that time, resulted in the eighteen-month period for effects work by Weta Digital being largely stressed.

 Despite a rushed post-production schedule, Universal was so impressed with Jackson's rough cut on The Frighteners, the studio moved the theatrical release date up by three months.
-The film was not a box office success, but received generally positive reviews from critics.
-The film gained a cult following and is considered a cult classic on Jackson’s catalog.
+The film was not a box office success, barely making back its budget, but it received generally positive reviews from critics.
+The film gained a cult following and is considered an overlooked work in Jackson's catalog.